odemangeon/lisa/README.md

 1. Dependancies:

 The dependencies are specified in the environment.yml file except for PyGLS and batman that I modified and so cannot be installed using conda/pip and need to be installed from source.
+Also not that jax is currenlty only required by kelp.

 2. Clone the repository